These cookies cannot be disabled. They are essential for core functionality in ebrd.com to ensure a seamless and secure experience.

 Systemic change

-The EBRD has helped trigger a structural shift in how capital markets function in the Baltic states and laid the groundwork for further growth in the depth and breadth of the region’s capital markets.
+The EBRD has helped to trigger a structural shift in how capital markets function in the Baltic states and laid the groundwork for further growth in the depth and breadth of the region’s capital markets.

 The Bank’s support for better regulation and capital market infrastructure has fostered a shift from a nationally segmented approach towards a more regionally integrated market.
 The result is that SMEs and midcaps now have access to a broader range of capital instruments beyond traditional bank financing and a common regulatory language that supports the involvement of international private investors.